 Note the type of course you are enrolled in.
 If labeled ZTC/OER or First Day, see additional information in the section of this guide, "Where do I find the textbooks for my courses?"

 Please contact the Student Advocacy Center if you have questions about the textbook collection or your eligibility.

 During the week before classes and the first week of classes: ONLY eligible students with requests submitted to the library by an Advocate can checkout textbooks.
 Eligible students will be notified by library staff when their requested textbooks are available for checkout.
 An ACC photo ID is required at the time of check out.

 After the first week of class: All current affiliated borrowers who have who have no outstanding holds on their library record can check out textbooks from the collection with an ACC photo

 Yes, just as other library materials, textbooks can be sent to your campus library or held for you at the Highland Campus Library.

 However, it may take up to two weeks for materials to arrive at another campus.
-For time sensitive requests, please choose to pick up library materials from the owning campus or chat with a librarian about electronic options.
-Please be sure to check the in person service hours for libraries for the Fall 2021 semester.
+For time-sensitive requests, please choose to pick up library materials from the owning campus or chat with a librarian about electronic options.
+Please be sure to check the in-person service hours for campus libraries.

 Textbooks are available on a first come, first served basis.
-During the Fall 2021 semester due to reduced hours of operation across many College departments and services, we cannot guarantee same day availability of textbooks.
+Due to various inter-office mail pick up and delivery days, we cannot guarantee same day availability of textbooks.

 How many textbooks can I check out and for how long?